Healthy Homes Assessment Papakowhai

 Rental Property Home Assessments Papakowhai

-Rental property areas affected to Health Homes Standard.
+Property rental areas that are affected to Health Homes Standards.
 Healthy Homes Standards in Papakowhai include each:

 • Bedrooms